FossilizedContainers/fossilized-controller/docs/pages/LMRt_example/gathering_files.md

 The file is too large to display in the documentation but an updated version can be found at the link [here](https://raw.githubusercontent.com/FossilizedContainers/fossilized-controller/trunk/LMRt-example/main.py).
 You can either download it in your folder or you can use the wget command below.

+**If you are donwloading the file from the link above, then you can simply right click and chose `Save As` in order to save it locally to your machine.
+Be careful when doing this as sometimes it will want to save the file as a txt, so it would try to save it as `main.py.txt`.
+Keep an eye out for this, all you need to do is delete the `.txt` part and you should be fine.
+If this gives you errors then you can just copy and paste the contents from the link in the appropriately named file**

 ```bash
 wget https://raw.githubusercontent.com/FossilizedContainers/fossilized-controller/trunk/LMRt-example/main.py
 ```